PaulFMMuller/old_paulfmmuller.github.io/README.md

 - I cannot see PhD offers at Deepmind, how comes ?

 Unfortunately, Cifre PhDs have been frozen for the current future.
 If this track is one that could interest you (I would advise strongly considering it, as research isn't everyone's cup of tea - 99% perspiration, 1% results), do not hesitate to reach out to my advisors Karl Tuyls ([surname][name] at deepmind dot com) or Romuald Elie (relie at deepmind dot com).

+- Do you know what Research Engineering interns do ?

+I can't say anything more accurate than "work on research engineering projects"; there's a myriad of them at Deepmind, so each internship experience is unique !

 - Are you available for a call to discuss [non-research-project related questions] ?